 “We’re not anti-vaccination,” Blaxill said.
 “I support vaccines. … But we see what’s happened with the concern over Methicillin resistant Staphylococcus aureus and the overuse of antibiotics.
 One thing that’s changed dramatically over the years is the number of vaccinations we’re pumping into our kids.
 What we’re saying is, let’s investigate our vaccine program.
 Let’s evaluate safety.”

 A real science writer would have caught Blaxill’s spin.
 First, there are no studies from the 1940s showing a 1:10,000 rate for autism.
-Second, comparing over-use of antibiotics to vaccines reveals a weak grasp of the science from the man who founded a group called SAFEMINDS, but we do appreciate the irony.
+Second, comparing over-use of antibiotics to vaccines reveals a weak grasp of the science from a from the man who founded a group called SAFEMINDS, but we do appreciate the irony.

 In fairness, counting and reporting cases of autism is tricky business, and the story does not easily lend itself to 300 words and a quotebar.
 There are three main difficulties with counting autism, according to researchers Wing and Potter, the prescient UK epidemiologists: